How can you benefit from Building Information Modeling?

 Legislation

 In the United Kingdom, the government started the Government Soft Landing (GSL) program that aims to reduce operating costs and improve carbon performance by involving users and operators during the design process.
 “Soft Landing” also refers to a smooth transition from the construction phase to maintenance and operations.
-For any governmental project in the UK, the use of BIM becomes mandatory from 2016.
+For any governmental project in the UK, the use of BIM is mandatory since 2016.

-White Paper: How can you benifit from BIM as a facility manager?
+White Paper: How can you benefit from BIM as a facility manager?

 All client cases